 Hayley holds several honourary degrees from institutions across Canada, a Masters in Kiniesology and is a Medical Doctor currently in a Family Medicine residency while maintaining a position as the Senior Director of Player Development for the Toronto Maple Leafs.

-Hayley’s most recent program encourages the audience to look for opportunities to buck the status quo when doing so means doing the “right” thing vs. following a herd mentality…. right off a cliff.
+Hayley’s most recent theme encourages the audience to look for opportunities to buck the status quo when doing so means doing the “right” thing vs. following a herd mentality…. right off a cliff.

-With a Masters in Kiniesology (with a focus working with young adults with autism and engaging their brains through physical activity), currently attending Medical School and years of working with the most advanced medical technologies and medical minds in her on-ice career, Hayley offers a unique perspective of the ins and outs of the sports and medical field and how they entwine, for better and for worse.
+A doctor in residence and years of working with the most advanced medical technologies and medical minds in her on-ice career, Hayley offers a unique perspective of the ins and outs of the sports and medicine field and how they entwine, for better and for worse.
 She also addresses mental health in this session, speaking about her own experiences and that of those she loves.

 Hayely Wickenheiser speaks on what it was like to grow up playing with the boys and later playing men's professional hockey overseas, and then working with the Toronto Maple Leafs.